Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Response of a detector in circular motion

 \subsubsection{Response in a thermal bath}

-Let us now turn to the evaluation of the response of the detector in a thermal bath.
+Let us now turn to evaluate the response of the detector in a thermal bath.
 We shall assume that the massless scalar field $\Phi$ of our interest is in equilibrium with a thermal bath maintained at the inverse temperature~$\beta$.
-We can utilize the decomposition~\eqref{eq:scalar-field-decomposition} of the scalar field in terms of the normal modes~\eqref{eq:modes-cylindrical} to arrive at the following expression for the Wightman function at a finite temperature (also see App.~\ref{app:Evln-GreensFn}):
+We can utilize the decomposition~\eqref{eq:scalar-field-decomposition} of the scalar field in terms of the normal modes~\eqref{eq:modes-cylindrical} to arrive at the following expression for the Wightman function at a finite temperature (in this context, also see App.~\ref{app:Evln-GreensFn}):

 Along the trajectory~\eqref{eq:CoordTrans-rotating} of the rotating detector, this finite temperature Wightman function too turns out to be invariant under translations in the proper time of the detector as in the Minkowski vacuum.
 We find that, in the frame of the rotating detector, the finite temperature Wightman function reduces to